covid-visualizer/alpha/README.md

 <a name="requirements"></a>
 # Requirements, Installation, and Execution

-You will need Python 2.7 and the following code modules:
+This will work with Python 2.7 or Python 3.X and the following code modules:

 * Matplotlib
 * Numpy